There is a ton of awesome garage gym equipment out there that can make your training space incredible to workout in.

-If you’re not sure if you’ll need to go all on a Power Rack, check out my guide on Do You Need A Power Rack For Your Home Gym?
-I lay out all of the important factors on why purchasing a solid Power Rack is so important.
+If you’re not sure if you’ll need to go all on a Power Rack, check out my guide here.
+I laid out all the important factors on why purchasing a solid Power Rack is so important.

-Here are the 3 that I use and have had no issues with whatsoever.
+Here are the three that I have used in my own garage gym and have had no issues with whatsoever.

-Once again, no matter what your training goal is, a strong and durable barbell is the most important after a power rack in our garage gym essentials.
+Once again, no matter what your weight training goal is, a strong and durable barbell is the most important piece of equipment after a power rack in our garage gym essentials.

 Rogue TB-2 Trap Bar

-It has a 16″ Loadable sleeve which is important for actually adding weight to the barbell.
+It has a 16″ Loadable sleeve, which is important for adding weight to the barbell.

 Most Trap Bars on the market are incredibly short and can’t handle much weight at all.

-Plus, if you’re using bumper plates, which a lot of big box gyms have, you’ll be lucky if you can fit 405 on there.
+Plus, if you’re using bumper plates in your garage gym, you’ll be lucky if you can fit 405 on there.

 With Rogue’s Trap Bar, you can be sure that whatever weight you throw at it, it’ll handle it.

-Trap Bars are awesome if you can afford them, but make sure you get an olympic bar first before picking up one of these.
+Trap bars are awesome if you can afford them, but make sure you get an Olympic barbell first before picking up one of them for your garage gym.